maxpou/maxpou.fr/_posts/2017-02-20-github-tips-and-tricks.md

 ## Keyboard shortcuts

 Even if it's a web application, using your mouse isn't mandatory.
-In fact, GitHub offer a lot of differents shortcuts.
+In fact, GitHub offer a lot of different shortcuts.
 To see them, just press " ? " *(doesn't matter where you are!)*.

 ![]({{ site.url }}/images/articles/github-tips-tricks/keyboard-shortcuts-help.png)